bnf/nginx_cache/README.rst

     location @purge {
         allow 127.0.0.1;
-        # Depending on your servers setup (e.g. if your server is NATed to the public ip, our your fastcgi
+        # Depending on your servers setup (e.g. if your server is NATed to the public ip, or your fastcgi
-        # server is on another ip) you may also need to define the allowed purge ip's here
+        # server is running on another ip) you may also need to define the allowed purge source ip's here
-        # If the cache flush fails with 127.0.0.1 fails, you can find those information in
+        # If the cache flush (when clearing the caches in TYPO3) fails with the setting "allow 127.0.0.1",
-        # the nginx error log when clearing the cache.
+        # you can find the reasons in the nginx error log.
 Open a shell and execute:
         #   tail -f /var/log/nginx/error.log"
         # ..and perform a frontend cache flush.
 You should see errors like:
         #   access forbidden by rule, client: YY.YYY.YYY.YY, server: www.example.com, request: "PURGE / HTTP/1.1"
-        # In that case add the listed ip here
+        # In that case add the printed ip to the list of allowed source addresses:
         #allow YY.YYY.YYY.YY;
         deny all;